 I tell people to think of going on a romantic walk on a date, but when the walk starts your date ignores your existence and talks to everyone else they see gleefully.
 When there’s no one else around, they are taking pictures of themselves or chatting with someone on their phone.
 That’s what these Flexi-lead walks are like!

-Just the other day I received an e-mail from a guy whose dog needed to be let out every 3 hours or it would just go pee on the carpet – almost as if the dog was punishing the owner for not keeping to his (the dog’s) schedule.
+Just the other day I received an e-mail from a new dog owner whose dog needed to be let out every 3 hours or it would just go pee on the carpet – almost as if the dog was punishing the owner for not keeping to his (the dog’s) schedule.

 Dog trainers compensate for this by giving people rigid rules and guidelines to start changing this all too common dynamic.
 These practices should include: